salve-mundi/salve-mundi/README.md

 - 👋 Hi, I’m @salve-mundi
 - 👀 I’m interested in Linux, Automation, OpenSource Technologies
-- 🌱 I’m currently learning how to be a ninja
+- 🌱 I’m currently learning junior stuff for Middleware

 <!---
 salve-mundi/salve-mundi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.